 The Birds: Birds have superior senses, especially vision, and top predators such as raptors have exceptional eyesight, spotting prey from incredible distances, even in low light or conditions with poor visibility.

 - The Early Bird Catches the Worm

-The Birds: Many birds forage early in the day and are more likely to successfully find food before other birds are feeding.
+The Birds: Many birds forage early in the day and are more likely to successfully find food before other birds or animals are feeding.